metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 ## Dolphins @ Ravens

 Tua can throw deep.
 Never underestimate Tua's arm, as the Ravens so cavalierly did.
+Man coverage against Tyreek Hill is incredibly ill-advised.

 Lamar still has issues, but he can still make magic with his legs.

+Poor planning from Mike Macdonald, not keeping Tyreek Hill bracketed at all times.
+Now was the opportunity to do so as well, given all the injuries in the secondary.
+Yet Macdonald still chanced things with man coverage against a speed demon like Tyreek.